temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 go run worker/main.go
 ```

-When you start the Worker it begins polling the Task Queue.
+When you start the Worker it begins polling the Task Queue for Tasks to process.
 The terminal output from the Worker will look like this:

 ```bash
 2022/09/15 21:35:43 INFO  No logger configured for temporal client.
 Created default one.